My obvious hope on this website is to inform people about hospice.

 Of course!
 But isn’t hope better than complacency or procrastination or self-doubt or a legion of other negatives that only encourage futility?

-And so I hope you or your loved one avoids hospice as long as possible.
+And so, I hope you or your loved one avoids hospice as long as possible.
 I hope you seek every cure, get every second—and third and fourth—opinion, pray every prayer, swallow every pill, and achieve that extra day and month and year of life.
 [Warning: movie spoiler.]
-Isn’t Shawshank Redemption such a beloved film because Andy’s hope, persistence, and hard work lead him to freedom?
-Without his “dangerous” hope, he’d have died behind bars.
+Indeed, isn’t Shawshank Redemption such a beloved film because Andy’s hope, persistence, and clever tricks did lead him to freedom?
+Without his “dangerous hope,” he’d have died behind bars.

 So please, keep hoping as you and your loved one wait in another doctor’s office.
 Keep hoping as you prowl the web for the newest experimental drug trial.
 Keep hoping while advocating for your beloved . . . for if you give up, they may also surrender.